LunaSare/spring2023-data-science/lectures/lecture-visualizing.md

 ### A scatter plot (10 min)

-- Once we haave the base layer, we can start adding points
+- Once we have the base layer, we can start adding points
   1. Then, use the ` + ` sign to add the next layer
   1. It is standard to hit "Enter" after the plus so that each layer shows up on its own line
   1. to add a scatter plot we use the function `geom_point()`